 In this section, you will find resources to help you: understand how knowledge circulates during the public policy decision-making process; analyze the context within which you wish to share knowledge; develop and evaluate your knowledge-sharing strategies; and effectively use tools such as policy briefs or social media.

-To consult our resources in analyzing public policies, click on the links below:
+To consult our resources on knowledge sharing, click on the links below:

 Image: © iStockphoto.com/ Wojciech Gajda